Can you type at the speed of light? If you can, consider researching how to become a transcriptionist and monetize such skills.

 CrowdSurf

-CrowdSurf offers low pay rates since most beginner transcribers make around $10 an hour.
+CrowdSurf offers low pay rates: most beginner transcribers earn around $10 an hour.
 However, this transcription company will allow you to earn per second:

 Many of the available transcription clips last less than a minute.
 So, CrowdSurf suits anyone looking to make extra cash in their spare time.